letzya/tyk-docs/tyk-docs/content/tyk-self-managed.md

 Request_logs_index ( 30% * (1GB * 7) ) + aggregated(3month * 30MB) ~= 2.1GB + 90MB = ~ 2.2GB

 In addition to storing working data in memory, MongoDB also requires space for some internal data structures.
-In general multiplying the resulting number by 2x should be enough.
+In general, multiplying the resulting number by 2x should be enough.
 In the above example, your MongoDB server should have around 4.4GB of available memory.

 **Audit Log storage**

-From Tyk Dashboard v5.7+, audit log can be configured to be stored in the database.
-If you choose to store the audit logs in database, you need to account for additional storage for audit logs in the database setup.
+From Tyk Dashboard v5.7+,the  audit log can be configured to be stored in the database.
+If you choose to store the audit logs in the database, you need to account for additional storage for audit logs in the database setup.
 The size of this table will depend on the number of operations recorded, with each record averaging 1350 to 1450 bytes.

 **Audit Log Considerations**